Exotica (film): Development

 Director Atom Egoyan, who wrote the screenplay, first conceived of the story in the fall of 1992, intrigued by the ritualistic nature of table dances and the rule that clients can not touch the dancers, envisioning a story of a dancer having a main customer.
 He believed a strip club could be an important setting for a film because of society's sexual obsessions, and the roles of such clubs as "a collective sexual outlet".
 While wanting to portray the clubs accurately, he also believed he could bring a skeptical perspective.

 He began working on the screenplay in February 1993.
 In writing it, he "wanted to structure the story like a striptease, gradually revealing an emotionally loaded history".
 He also cited thriller films as an influence.
 Although the city in the film is not named, Egoyan stated Exotica and his other films portray "different areas of Toronto".

-The film had a $2 million budget, with $900,000 coming from Telefilm Canada and the Ontario Film Development Corporation pledging $700,000.
+The film had CAD 2 million budget, with CAD 900,000 coming from Telefilm Canada and the Ontario Film Development Corporation pledging CAD 700,000.
 To save money, Egoyan's own 1990 Volvo 240 station wagon was used as Francis's car.